ZacharyNovack/sat-253/README.md

 #### 4. Log into Hugging face

-In order to access the pre-trained weights of SAO, you must make a HuggingFace account and generate a secure token.
-To do so, use the following command in the terminal and paste your token.
+You must sign in to [Hugging Face](https://huggingface.co/) and request access to the (Stable Audio Open)[https://huggingface.co/stabilityai/stable-audio-open-1.0] model.
+After that, run huggingface-cli login in your terminal:

 ```
 huggingface-cli login
 ```